csdurfee/csdurfee.github.io/content/small-stakes-give-the-minimum-blues.md

 In 2021-22, it would have gone 247-225, for a loss of .5 units and a 52.3% winning percentage.

 So, it's definitely not enough to be profitable as a strategy on its own.
-But for such a simple strategy to be close to profitable in 2/3 years is interesting.
+But it's close, and that's interesting.

 A gambler needs to win at least 52.4% of the time to break even against the vig.
 Say they're picking from a subset of bets that have a 52.3% chance of winning, as the naive strategy achieved in 2021-22.
 They'd just barely need to do better than flipping a coin to be profitable.
 That could be much easier than picking from a set of bets with a 50% chance of winning, right?

 ### Final thoughts